How

 Writing is somewhat original but contains grammatical and spelling

 errors.
-Writer is comfortable explaining only 1 or 2 of the
+Writer is comfortable explaining only 1 or 2 of the ideas

-to translate any portion of the writing, verbally.
+any portion of the writing, verbally.

 Science